-Moving in with your significant other is an exciting step that comes with all kinds of benefits and compromises — including working out the household budget and savings plan.
+Marrying or moving in with your significant other are exciting steps that come with all kinds of benefits and compromises — including working out the household budget and savings plan.
 On one hand, you’ll save money on rent and utilities if you split the bills.
-But when you’re splitting bills with your boyfriend or girlfriend, husband or wife, you’ll also have to explain why you bought another pair of sneakers when the car needs new tires.
+But you may also have to explain why you bought another pair of sneakers when the car needs new tires.

-Honesty is the best policy when it comes to sharing what you have and what you owe, but 13 percent of the general population and 30 percent of millennials keep financial secrets from their significant others, according to the TD Bank Love and Money Survey 2017.
-Thirty-five percent of secretive respondents kept mum about a bank account, and 23 percent failed to disclose significant credit card debt.
+Honesty is the best policy when it comes to sharing what you have and what you owe, but 12 percent of the general population keeps financial secrets from their significant others, according to the TD Bank Love and Money Survey 2018.
+About 7 percent of secretive respondents kept mum about a bank account and 18 percent failed to disclose significant credit card debt.

-Financial dishonesty is problematic for a lot of reasons, not the least of which is that you can’t create a budget or set financial goals for the future unless you know where you stand.
+Financial dishonesty is problematic for a lot of reasons, starting with the fact that you can’t create a budget or set financial goals for the future unless you know where you stand.
 Opening up about your finances can be scary and embarrassing, but it also signifies a milestone in your relationship where you both acknowledge and accept shared responsibility for your finances.

 Where do you want to be in five years?
 In 10 years?
 Future goals are important to discuss with your partner because they provide a roadmap for establishing financial priorities.
 Here are some possible goals to consider: